lucasfurno/docs_en/edge-firewall/index.md

 > You can share the same *Rule Set* among all applications that adopt the same security policy.

-An **Edge Firewal**l *Rule Set* consists of a selection of domains where it should be applied, modules that must be applied and the security rules configured in *Rules Engine*.
+An **Edge Firewall** *Rule Set* consists of a selection of domains where it should be applied, modules that must be applied and the security rules configured in *Rules Engine*.

 > DDoS Protection
 >